Agcenture has launched Agribyte.

 The agribyte will feature various innovations in the following areas;

-Africa’s farming is the least developed in terms of automation.
+- Africa’s farming is the least developed in terms of automation.
 There are various solutions to improve this situation for smallholder farmers.
 Agribyte will focus on such innovations.
-They include use motorcycles to and solar energy to pump water and use of un-manned milk dispensers.
+They include use of motorcycles powered water pumps for irrigation, ag drones and use of un-manned milk dispensers.

-Fintech solutions for farmers to access cheap farmer credit and financial inclusion services. we will feature m-banking solutions and blockchain solutions.
+- Fintech solutions for farmers to access cheap farmer credit and financial inclusion services like agriwallet. we will feature m-banking solutions and blockchain solutions.

 How do we choose featured agriculture innovations?